Adria-F/Tesseract-Engine/README.md

 MIT License

-Copyright (c) 2018 Adri‡ Ferrer and Marc Garcia.
+Copyright (c) 2018 Adri√† Ferrer and Marc Garcia.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal